nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Add an Appointment Filter: `add_appointment_filter`

 Adds Appointment Filter(s) to the Appointment Filter list, filtering the appointments that are shown in the appointment list.
+Note that appointment filters **are not persistent (are not saved)**.
 The following appointment attributes are filterable:

 Inclusive Filters:
 * Name